0xAX/linux-insides/SyncPrim/sync-1.md

 * `acquired`;
 * `free`.

 Each process which wants to acquire a `spinlock`, must write a value which represents `spinlock acquired` state to this variable and write `spinlock free` state to the variable.
 If a process tries to execute code which is protected by a `spinlock`, it will be locked while a process which holds this lock will release it.
 In this case all related operations must be [atomic](https://en.wikipedia.org/wiki/Linearizability) to prevent [race conditions](https://en.wikipedia.org/wiki/Race_condition) state.
-The `spinlinock` is represented by the `spinlock_t` type in the Linux kernel which `spinlock_t` is [widely](http://lxr.free-electrons.com/ident?i=spinlock_t) used.
+The `spinlinock` is represented by the `spinlock_t` type in the Linux kernel.
+If we will look at the Linux kernel code, we will see that this type is [widely](http://lxr.free-electrons.com/ident?i=spinlock_t) used.
 The `spinlock_t` is defined as:

 ```C
 typedef struct spinlock {